m-bain/CondensedMovies/README.md

 Requirements:
 - Storage
-    - 20GB for features
+    - 20GB for features (required for baseline experiments)
-    - 10GB for facetracks (optional)
+    - 10GB for facetracks
-    - 250GB for source videos (optional)
+    - 250GB for videos
 - Libraries
-    - ffmpeg (video download)
+    - ffmpeg (for video download)
-    - youtube-dl (video download)
+    - youtube-dl (for video download)
     - pandas, numpy
     - python 3.6+

 #### Prepare Data

-1. Navigate to directory `cd CondensedMovies/prep/`
+1. Navigate to directory `cd CondensedMovies/data_prep/`
 2. Edit configuration file `config.json` to download desired subsets of the dataset and their destination.
 3. If downloading the source videos (`src: true`), you can edit `youtube-dl.conf` for desired resolution, subtitles etc.
 Please see [youtube-dl](https://github.com/ytdl-org/youtube-dl) for more info